vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/ui-config-files.md

 }
 ````

-The Order Editor config file is broken up into a series of sections, each of which relate to a particular section of the Order Editor User Interface.
+The Cart/Order Editor config file is broken up into a series of sections, each of which relate to a particular section of the Cart/Order Editor User Interface.

 ### Order Line Config Options

-The Order Line config block configures which Order Line properties should be viewable and/or manageable within the Order Editor UI.
+The Order Line config block configures which Order Line properties should be viewable and/or manageable within the Cart/Order Editor UI.
 For each Order Line Property you can provide the following options:

 | Name | Description |
 | ---- | ----------- |